The GSOC National is the third Grand Slam of Curling event of the 2026-27 season, running Nov. 17-22 at Centre 200 in Sydney, Nova Scotia.

 Tickets

-Full-event and weekend ticket packages are now available.
+Full-event, weekend and day passes are now available.
 To purchase yours today, CLICK HERE.

 Qualification